 Important FLHSMV COVID-19 Updates

-In response to COVID-19, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is actively monitoring information from Centers for Disease Control and is working closely with the Florida Department of Health and other state partners.
-We are committed to keeping our customers, team members, and partners informed, equipped, and safe.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is committed to keeping our customers, team members, and partners informed, equipped, and safe.

 - FLHSMV Offices Reopening for Limited In-Office Services

-Beginning June 3, 2020, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) will begin reopening offices to serve the public by appointment only.
-For a limited time, driver license and motor vehicle services will be limited to only those customers who are unable to conduct their transactions through GoRenew.com.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is currently in-office services by appointment only.
 You can use our new online tool to check whether you can renew or replace your driver license online or need to visit an office.
 This tool takes into account items such as citizenship status, REAL ID compliance, sanctions, and more.
-The department’s strategic approach to reopening its offices prioritizes the health and safety of Floridians and FLHSMV members, while continuing to increase services for customers.